SSH access

 ```

-You can find replica names in the deployment's logs view in the Baseten dashboard or by listing pods via the platform's debug tools.
+You can find replica names in the deployment's logs view in the Baseten dashboard or by listing pods through the platform's debug tools.

 <Warning>

-Active SSH sessions do not protect a replica from being scaled down.
-If the autoscaler decides to remove the replica you're connected to, your session will be terminated along with it.
-For long debugging sessions, consider raising `min_replicas` so the replica isn't reclaimed mid-session.
+Active SSH sessions don't protect a replica from being scaled down.
+If the autoscaler removes the replica you're connected to, your session is terminated along with it.
+Set a non-zero `min_replicas` to keep the replica from being reclaimed mid-session.

 </Warning>